All Saints Church, Tudeley: Restoration

-The structure was extensively restored and renovated from the late 18th century, rebuilt in red Flemish Bond brick at a cost of £1,125.
+The structure was extensively restored and renovated from the late 18th century, rebuilt in red Flemish bond brick at a cost of £1,125.
 Much of the earlier stone shell of the chancel survived, as well as the lower walls of the nave and west tower.
 Three bells were also cast at this time and hung in the tower, and the roof topped with blue slate.
 The extant brick tower was constructed in 1765 and in 1798 the church was described as being rebuilt.
 In 1871-5 Robert Medley Fulford rebuilt the nave and added the north aisle in Bath stone, and in 1885 the chancel arch was constructed and the 1571 Fane monument restored.
 The monument is to George Fane (1512-1572) Sheriff of Kent in 1557–8, son of Richard Fane by his wife Agnes Stidulf, the daughter and heiress of Henry Stidulf of Badsell, the son of Thomas Stidulf and his wife Marion Badsell, whose monumental brass is in the chancel.

 Windows

 On 19 September 1963, Sarah the daughter of Sir Henry and Lady D'Avigdor-Goldsmid who owned nearby Somerhill House, was drowned in a sailing accident off Rye, East Sussex.
-In her memory, the couple commissioned Russian-French artist Marc Chagall to design a stained glass window for the church; it was installed in 1967.
+In her memory, the couple commissioned the Belarusian-French artist Marc Chagall to design a stained glass window for the church; it was installed in 1967.
 When Chagall arrived for the dedication of the east window in 1967, and saw the church for the first time, he exclaimed "C'est magnifique!
 Je les ferai tous!" ("It's magnificent!
 I will do them all!")
 Over the next ten years Chagall designed the remaining eleven windows in watercolour; these were again made in collaboration with the glassworker Charles Marq in his workshop at Reims in northern France.
 The windows were all installed by 1985 and in the following order: the Memorial Window in the altar wall, the five north windows (nos 1 to 5) and the two south windows (nos 11 and 12) dedicated in 1974.
 Installing the four chancel windows (nos.
 6, 7, 9, 10) meant removing the Victorian memorial glass and so was controversial, but in 1985 these last Chagall windows were dedicated and installed, their predecessors being moved to the vestry at the back of the church, just before Chagall's death.